-- 4. studies on medical prescriber-drug company interactions and the effects of marketing on prescribing habits. - 5. how to critically evaluate clinical trials. - 6. how to critically evaluate pharmaceutical marketing. - 7. principles of evidence-based prescribing. - b. provides full disclosure about commercial sources of sponsorship of any medical education program, whether Grand Rounds or CME; - c. establishes pharmacy and therapeutics committees in all teaching hospitals to encourage the following: - 1. active team practice (joint bedside rounds, pharmacy chart reviews, etc.) involving clinical pharmacists and physicians in drug use decision-making; - 2. establishment of oversight and evaluation mechanisms for prescribing practices of students, housestaff, and physicians; these mechanisms to include guidelines for interaction with industry representatives in teaching institutions; - 3. establishment of hospital formularies which specify drugs, their indications, mode and cost of administration, and complications; - d.
-PROHIBITS pharmaceutical industry representatives from marketing to medical students, including, but not limited to, distributing paraphernalia advertising pharmaceuticals or pharmaceutical companies to students, detailing students about a particular prescription drug, and inviting students to pharmaceutical industry-sponsored meals. - 15.
-In regard to social media: - a.
-RECOGNIZES the importance of training students on both the professional promises and perils of social media. - b.
-URGES the incorporation of comprehensive social media education into medical school curricula. - c.
+- a.
+Provides formal instruction about the pharmaceutical and medical products industry, including: - 1. critical evaluation of the issues of pharmaceutical development incentives and cost, research quality and independence, regulation, and communication; - 2. the decision-making process for prescribing medications, as it relates to the economics and bioequivalence of using brand name versus generic drugs; - 3. the impact and ethics of direct-to-consumer and direct-to-physician marketing practices employed by the pharmaceutical industry, as they relate to the physician-patient relationship; - 4. studies on medical prescriber-drug company interactions and the effects of marketing on prescribing habits. - 5. how to critically evaluate clinical trials. - 6. how to critically evaluate pharmaceutical marketing. - 7. principles of evidence-based prescribing. - b. provides full disclosure about commercial sources of sponsorship of any medical education program, whether Grand Rounds or CME; - c. establishes pharmacy and therapeutics committees in all teaching hospitals to encourage the following:

+- 7. active team practice (joint bedside rounds, pharmacy chart reviews, etc.) involving clinical pharmacists and physicians in drug use decision-making; - 8. establishment of oversight and evaluation mechanisms for prescribing practices of students, housestaff, and physicians; these mechanisms to include guidelines for interaction with industry representatives in teaching institutions; - 9. establishment of hospital formularies which specify drugs, their indications, mode and cost of administration, and complications; - d.
+PROHIBITS pharmaceutical industry representatives from marketing to medical students, including, but not limited to, distributing paraphernalia advertising pharmaceuticals or pharmaceutical companies to students, detailing students about a particular prescription drug, and inviting students to pharmaceutical industry-sponsored meals. - e.
+PREPARES students to act and serve in times of public health emergencies through the introduction of relevant courses as their role can provide significant beneficial impact during healthcare personnel shortages.

+15. In regard to social media:

+- e.
+RECOGNIZES the importance of training students on both the professional promises and perils of social media. - f.
+URGES the incorporation of comprehensive social media education into medical school curricula. - g.
 SUPPORTS social media pages that foster a healthy community of pre-medical students, medical students, and physicians who support one another.
-(2021) - d.
+(2021) - h.
 OPPOSES harassment and bullying through social media medical-related pages.
+(2021)
-(2021) - 16.
-In regards to medical misuse and overuse: - a.
-RECOGNIZES the importance of physicians-in-training to be aware of misuse and overuse in medical practice; (2015) - b.
-RECOGNIZES the right to health care is also a claim on common wealth and thus should not extend to ineffective treatments; (2015) - c.
-RECOGNIZES that medical training should provide the ethical grounding for clinicians to be transparent about the basis of their decision-making and explicit training in how to communicate different options and to involve patients in decisions regarding diagnostic strategies; (2015) - d.
-STRONGLY ENCOURAGES medical schools to develop a formal curricula that teaches medical students about the risks of overuse, the risks of misuse, and the actual cost of diagnostic tests, promote the principles of good stewardship, and evaluate trainees in their delivery of high-value care; (2015)

-- e.
-STRONGLY ENCOURAGES that medical trainees must be taught that overuse is unethical besides risking harm, it undermines the ability to extend coverage to all and fund other societal needs that can improve health; (2015) - f.
-URGES medical trainees to learn about embracing and accepting uncertainty and the human and financial costs that come with pursuing unnecessary testing; (2015) - g.
-URGES that medical education foster humility, empathy, patience, service, courage, and restraint (2015) - 17.
-In regard to nutrition education:
+16. In regards to medical misuse and overuse:

+- i.
+RECOGNIZES the importance of physicians-in-training to be aware of misuse and overuse in medical practice; (2015) - j.
+RECOGNIZES the right to health care is also a claim on common wealth and thus should not extend to ineffective treatments; (2015) - k.
+RECOGNIZES that medical training should provide the ethical grounding for clinicians to be transparent about the basis of their decision-making and explicit training in how to communicate different options and to involve patients in decisions regarding diagnostic strategies; (2015) - 1.
+STRONGLY ENCOURAGES medical schools to develop a formal curricula that teaches medical students about the risks of overuse, the risks of misuse, and the actual cost of diagnostic tests, promote the principles of good stewardship, and evaluate trainees in their delivery of high-value care; (2015) - m.
+STRONGLY ENCOURAGES that medical trainees must be taught that overuse is unethical besides risking harm, it undermines the ability to extend coverage to all and fund other societal needs that can improve health; (2015) - n.
+URGES medical trainees to learn about embracing and accepting uncertainty and the human and financial costs that come with pursuing unnecessary testing; (2015) - o.
+URGES that medical education foster humility, empathy, patience, service, courage, and restraint (2015)

+17. In regard to nutrition education: